Discover the History of the Valley

 Coffee, Picnics and Gourmet Meats!

 This cozy town is the perfect place to stop for coffee and grab some picnic goodies, including gourmet meats!
-The Hedley Country Market just off the highway on Scott Avenue, has a full assortment of things you’ll need for your picnic including breads, condiments, fruit and vegetables as well as beer and wine.
+The Hedley Country Market, just off the highway on Scott Avenue, has a full assortment of things you’ll need for your picnic, including loaves of bread, condiments, fruit and vegetables as well as beer and wine.
 You can also get a cup of coffee there.

 Where to Stay in Hedley

 You’ll find a nice variety when it comes to places to lay your head and relax.
-To stay close to nature, there is Corals Cabins, in a countryside setting, near hiking trails, waterfalls and a creek and the Gold Mountain Cabins and Campground on the beautiful Similkameen River.
+To fully immerse yourself in the natural setting, there a couple of options.
+Corals Cabins, in a countryside setting, near hiking trails, waterfalls and a creek and the Gold Mountain Cabins and Campground on the beautiful Similkameen River.

 In Case of Emergency